MiteshShah/smart-mirror/README.md

 ### [See it in action (Video)](https://www.youtube.com/watch?v=PDIbhV8Nvq8)

 ##### Why start from scratch?
 Starting from scratch was less about other projects not being good enough and more about my own learning experience.
-While I did get a lot of insperation from other projects I really wanted this to be my own!
+While I did get a lot of inspiration from other projects I really wanted this to be my own!

 ##### Hardware Components
 - Raspberry Pi (running Chromium)